crystal-lang/rfcs/text/0002-execution-contexts.md

 2. We can create an execution context dedicated to handle the UI or game loop of an application, and keep the threads of the default context to handle calculations or requests, never impacting the responsiveness of the UI.

-3. We can create a MT execution context for CPU heavy algorithms, that would block the current thread (e.g. hashing passwords using BCrypt with a high cost), and let the operating system preempt the threads, so the default context running a webapp backend won't be blocked when thousands of users try to login at the same time.
+3. We can create an MT execution context for CPU heavy algorithms, that would block the current thread (e.g. hashing passwords using BCrypt with a high cost), and let the operating system preempt the threads, so the default context running a webapp backend won't be blocked when thousands of users try to login at the same time.

 4. The crystal compiler doesn’t need MT during the parsing and semantic passes (for now); we could configure the default execution context to 1 thread only, then start another execution context for codegen with as many threads as CPUs, and spawn that many fibers into this context.